How Subtle Changes Can Increase Your CTR

 (pro tip: these are called kiosk-style buttons).

 This actually presents an interesting problem.
 Kiosk-style buttons were originally used in arcades and other places back in the day.
 So when we went digital, that norm carried over.
-That makes sense, but at some point, they become beveled and 3D buttons for the sake of being beveled 3D buttons, not because anyone actually remembers where they came from.
+That makes sense, but at some point, they become beveled 3D buttons for the sake of being beveled 3D buttons, not because anyone actually remembers where they came from.
 It’s like the floppy disk save icon – the skeuomorphic root eventually becomes arbitrary, and it’s no longer skeuomorphic.

-All this to say that people are more comfortable clicking kiosk-style buttons right now, but we might see a steady move away if a flat design can hang in there a few more years.
+All this to say that people are more comfortable clicking kiosk-style buttons right now, but we might see a steady move away if a flat design can hang in there for a few more years.

 A lot of people lump movement in with making something that’s clickable 3D, but I think it’s important enough to warrant a category on its own, first from a UX perspective and second because of what it means for flat design.